nchern/go-codegen/docs/impl.md

 ## impl command

-Generates stubs to implement a given interface
+Generates stubs to implement a given interface.
 The difference between this command and impl(https://github.com/josharian/impl) utility is that interface declaration is read from stdin.
 So that it's really easy to use it with editors like Vim